The Coffee Taster’s Flavor Wheel: Not Just for Experts

-There’s a reason that the flavour wheel looks the way it does, and it’s not just about aesthetics.
-First is the colours.
-Our sense of taste and smell is strongly connected to what we see, so grouping by colour can help us to link the flavour to where it belongs on the flavor wheel (1).
+There’s a reason that the flavor wheel looks the way it does, and it’s not just about aesthetics.
+First is the colors.
+Our sense of taste and smell is strongly connected to what we see, so grouping by color can help us to link the flavor to where it belongs on the flavor wheel (1).

 You’ll also notice that adjacent cells on the chart are separated by a small gap, a large gap, or no gap at all.
 This is a visual indicator of how close these tastes are.

 4. Learn the lingo